PhoenixTales/wiki.gothicarchive.org/characters.md

 - `deep red tattoo that sharply and precisely covered the left side of the face and neck`

 ## Darkman
-- removed early alpha character
+- introduced in 0.56 alpha as `STT_DARKMAN`, later removed
+- member of _Shadows Of The Old Camp_
 - offers the player an old bow for free
   - `OU_NPCS_DEMO3_STT_DARKMAN_286`: `Here, take this bow, it's old.
 I'll make myself a new one`